Here's some essential items to take to ensure your child has a good night when camping.

 We got our kids their own bags that they could pack themselves the things they want to take.

-If you’re child is small, have a look at the Little Life backpacks.
-We found these really good not just for camping but also for days out as they can act as a harness with a parent strap.
+We found these really good for camping and days out as they can act as a harness with a parent strap.

 Get their own Sleeping Bag

-One child sleeping bag we’ve recently tried is this Glow-in-the-Dark sleeping bag from Coleman or this Outwell Convertible sleeping bag, which grows as your child does.
+One child sleeping bag we’ve recently tried is this Glow-in-the-Dark sleeping bag from Coleman and this Outwell Convertible sleeping bag, which grows as your child does.

-It certainly puts an element of fun into camping when the fireflies start to glow at night…..though you may have to shine a bright torch on them before bed for the best effect.
+It certainly puts the fun into camping when the fireflies glow at night…..though you may have to shine a bright torch on them before bed for the best effect.

 Take a Special Pillow

-Something all our children have taken camping with them at one time or other are these folding travel pillows.
+Something all our children have taken camping with them at one time or another are these folding travel pillows.